Career & Internship Opportunities

 • Compile data/information and assist in developing appropriate materials for dissemination of programme outputs and outcomes.

-• Support Programme Officers and Director of Programmes in the completion of daily tasks, keeping track of priorities and ongoing initiatives with partner organisations and interreligious councils.
+• Support Programme Officers and Director of Programmes in the completion of daily tasks, keeping track of priorities and ongoing initiatives with partner organisations and Religions for Peace Interreligious Councils (IRCs).

 • Provide other relevant assistance to the International Secretariat as required and assigned.